 The bathroom in TH1 is fabulous – a great cold water rainfall shower, squat toilet, and incredible views.
 For more sublime views from water, check out these awesome hot tub views from Devon and Cornwall!

 And yes, back to the rainforest, you do have cold running water, from a nearby stream, so you can shower and wash.
-Water from the taps can be drunk without further filtering, although we carry a filter water bottle – check out which is the best filter water bottle you can buy.
+Water from the taps can be drunk without further filtering, although we carry a filter water bottle.

 Each treehouse has a “nearby” kitchen that provides the food – which has to be flown in – zip line is the ONLY way to access the treehouses – there’s no ladder from the ground, no bridge to walk across.
 And, yes you are, truly in the middle of the rainforest.